atombysx/notes_PhD/Analysis/V1 + HVA Single Neuron Analysis.md

 6. SMI is then calculated from $$ SMI_{even} = \frac{R_{even , prefer} - R_{even , nonprefer}}{R_{even,prefer} + R_{even,nonprefer}}$$
  7. Repeat the same for even vs odd.
  8. Take the average of both $$ SMI = \frac{SMI_{odd}+SMI_{even}}{2} $$
+Other approaches:

+1. Just do very simple scatter plots for peak firing rate to landmark R1 vs landmark R2 and if no spatial modulation, it should be a y = x line.
+2. Paired t test between firing rate to R1 vs R2
 ## How Many V1 (HVA) neurons are modulated?